nilsherzig/kubernetes-homelab/README.md

 add a new cluster issuer and DNS API Token:

 > Somehow avoid pushing the secret onto GitHub haha (or even letting the API Token lie around on your system, could be bad enough) until then I'm just going to add `*secret.yml` to our `.gitignore` file.
+Btw running `gitleaks detect` on your repo is a great idea :).

 Here is an example secret, create one of these and apply it (using a different token):